West Virginia-Western Maryland Synod

 sent an email, or otherwise issued a notice related to

-Synod Assembly, and you may find this helpful if you are
+Synod Assembly: text messaging.
+You may find this helpful

-concerned about missing a notice because it went to your
+if you are concerned about missing a notice because it

-spam folder: tex messaging.
-You can voluntarily subscribe
+went to your spam folder.
+You can voluntarily subscribe to

-registrant email list, this text messaging list will only
+email list, this text messaging list will only be used for

 text "SA" plus your name to 304-363-4030.